TrafeX/home-assistant-config/README.md

 Some of the things I've implemented:

 * Alarm system which sends snapshots of the camera's when motion is detected
+* Ability to disarm the alarm via Telegram actions
 * Fully automated living lights
 * Automated hallway lights which dim at night
 * Notify when washing machine is finished
-* Play a speech message via the Google Home
+* Play speech messages via the Google Home
 * Presence detection with home coming and leaving automation
 * Night mode
-* Integration with Vera
+* Integration with Vera Edge
 * Modules with ESPHome communicating via MQTT
 * Enable ventilation when CO2 level reaches a certain level
 * Enable ventilation when the shower is used